Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of Ignition Partners - Top VCs in Cloud Computing

-Ignition Partners is an early-stage venture capital firm that helps entrepreneurs build foundational enterprise software companies.
-They focus on providing capital and guidance to founders tackling significant market opportunities.
+Ignition Partners is an early-stage venture capital firm that invests in enterprise software.
+They focus on helping entrepreneurs build foundational technology companies.

-Once you secure funding from a partner like Ignition Partners, Rho can help you manage your new capital with integrated business banking, corporate cards, and automated bill pay.
+Once you secure funding from a firm like Ignition Partners, Rho’s integrated financial tools — including business banking, corporate cards, and automated bill pay — help you manage and deploy that capital efficiently.

-• Industries of focus: Enterprise Software, IT Infrastructure, Cloud Computing, Cyber Security
+• Industries of focus: Enterprise Software, Cloud Computing, Cyber Security, IT Infrastructure

 • Geographical presence: Los Altos, California